uclahs-cds/pipeline-call-sSNV/README.md

 | `docker_container_registry` | no | string | Registry containing tool Docker images, optional.
 Default: `ghcr.io/uclahs-cds` |
 | `base_resource_update` | optional | namespace | Namespace of parameters to update base resource allocations in the pipeline.
 Usage and structure are detailed in `template.config` and below. |

  *Providing `intersect_regions` is required and will limit the final output to just those regions.
 All regions of the reference genome could be provided as a `bed` file with all contigs, however it is HIGHLY recommended to remove `decoy` contigs from the human reference genome.
 Including these thousands of small contigs will require the user to increase available memory for `Mutect2` and will cause a very long runtime for `Strelka2`.
 See [Discussion here](https://github.com/uclahs-cds/pipeline-call-sSNV/discussions/216).
-A GRCh38 `bed.gz` file can be found here: `/hot/ref/tool-specific-input/pipeline-call-sSNV-6.0.0/GRCh38-BI-20160721/Homo_sapiens_assembly38_no-decoy.bed.gz`.
-For other genome versions, you may be able to use [UCSC Liftover](https://genome.ucsc.edu/cgi-bin/hgLiftOver) to convert.
+For `uclahs-cds` users, a GRCh38 `bed.gz` file can be found here: `/hot/ref/tool-specific-input/pipeline-call-sSNV-6.0.0/GRCh38-BI-20160721/Homo_sapiens_assembly38_no-decoy.bed.gz`.

  ### Base resource allocation updaters
 To optionally update the base resource (cpus or memory) allocations for processes, use the following structure and add the necessary parts to the [input.config](config/template.config) file.
 The default allocations can be found in the [node-specific config files](./config/)